 Create team objectives

-Collaborative Objectives in 15Five enable teams to align and work together to drive company initiatives forward.
+Collaborative objectives in 15Five enable teams to align and work together to drive company initiatives forward.
 Your team might often work together on a single objective.
-Objectives whose key results are owned by multiple people are called Collaborative Objectives.
 You can create department objectives for your team for which multiple team members contribute.
-Collaborative objectives have a single owner as the individual who is accountable for that objective, but the KR's within it can be assigned to multiple individuals.
+Collaborative objectives have a single owner as the individual who is accountable for that objective, but the key results within that objective are owned by multiple individuals.
 Align department objectives with company-wide objectives to see how department goals drive company goals forward.

-You can also align your direct reports' individual objectives with department objectives, so they can see how their work drives team goals forward.
-Keep your teams' objectives flexible, so they can be easily adjusted and revised as your team members' work evolves and priorities change.
-In 15Five, you can easily edit Objectives and Key Results.
-OKRs are most effective when they are flexible and can adjust during the quarter to match business needs.
+You can also align your direct reports' individual objectives with department objectives, so each person can see how their work drives the team goals forward.
+Keep your teams' objectives flexible.
+They can be easily adjusted and revised as your team members' work evolves and priorities change.
+In 15Five, you can easily edit objectives and key results after initial entry.
+OKRs are most effective when they can be adjusted during the quarter to match business needs.

 Set self-development objectives

 You can create self-development objectives in 15Five as well!
 Encourage all of your team members to set quarterly self-development goals.
-As you and your team members identify their skill gaps, create learning goals to keep their growth and development front and center.
+As team members identify gaps in skill, they can create learning goals to keep their growth and development front and center.
 Self-development objectives allow your team member to prioritize these skill gaps that prohibit them from doing your best work.
 We recommend setting short-term and general “do your best” goals for self-development objectives.
 Specific and challenging goals have a negative effect on performance.
 More general learning goals increase the growth mindset, a belief that abilities are not fixed because then your team member won't worry about failure and instead see goal setting as a chance to learn.